 A Canadian Multicultural Awareness Magazine focusing on Art, Culture, Heritage

-The Diversity Reporter is a free, multi-lingual, bi-weekly newspaper aimed at connecting communities in Canada including Victoria, BC.
+The Diversity Reporter is a multi-lingual online information resource aimed at connecting communities in Canada including Victoria, BC.

 Here!
 Magazine is a print and digital magazine based in Greater Victoria that provides newcomers a voice, share their stories and address the real and perceived barriers for newcomers as they adjust to their new country and culture.